GlaivePro/Invytr/README.md

 Doing `php artisan auth:clear-resets` will also flush your invite tokens if they are expired according to `auth.passwords.users.expire` config value.
 Your `auth.passwords.users.invites_expire` config value will be ignored.

+## Change log

+1.0 is the inital version of this package.
+Laravel 5.7 with PHP7.1 and PHP7.2 supported.

+See [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## TODO

 Improve testing,